 At any time when any amount payable by the Company under the Contract is overdue and unpaid, if Guarantor receives any amount as a result of any action against the Company or any of its property or assets or otherwise for or on account of any payment made by Guarantor under this Guaranty, Guarantor shall forthwith pay such amount received it to Counterparty, without demand, to be credited and applied to any such amount payable by the Company.

-(b) If the Guarantor fails to pay any of the Guarantor’s obligations hereunder when the same shall become due and payable, Counterparty is hereby authorized at any time and from time to time, to the fullest extent permitted by law, to set off and apply any and all deposits (general or special, time or demand, provisional or final) at any time held and other indebtedness at any time owing by Counterparty to or for the Guarantor’s credit or account against any and all of the Obligations, whether or not Counterparty shall have made any demand under this Guaranty.
+(b) If the Guarantor fails to pay any of the Guarantor’s obligations hereunder when the same shall become due and payable, or upon the occurrence of an Event of Default, Counterparty is hereby authorized at any time and from time to time, to the fullest extent permitted by law, to set off and apply any and all deposits (general or special, time or demand, provisional or final) at any time held and other indebtedness at any time owing by Counterparty to or for the Guarantor’s credit or account against any and all of the Obligations, whether or not Counterparty shall have made any demand under this Guaranty.
 Counterparty agrees to promptly notify the Guarantor after any such set-off and application, provided that the failure to give notice shall not affect the validity of such set-off and application.
 Counterparty’s rights under this paragraph are in addition to other rights and remedies (including, without limitation, other rights of set-off), which Counterparty may have.

 5. AMENDMENT OF GUARANTY.
 No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Guarantor and Counterparty.

 6. ASSIGNMENT.
-Neither the Guarantor nor the Counterparty may assign its rights, interest or obligations hereunder to any other person without the prior written consent of the Guarantor or the Counterparty, as the case may be; provided that the Counterparty may assign its rights hereunder to any transferee of the Contract without the consent of the Guarantor.
+Neither the Guarantor nor the Counterparty may assign its rights, interest or obligations hereunder to any other person without the prior written consent of the Guarantor or the Counterparty, as the case may be; provided that the Counterparty may assign its rights hereunder to any transferee of the Contract, or as security or any hedging provided to Counterparty without the consent of the Guarantor.

 7. COVENANTS.
 The Guarantor hereby covenants (as is consistent with the Guarantor’s 364-Day Revolving Credit Agreement dated May 14, 2001 with Citibank, N.A. and The Chase Manhattan Bank, as co-administrative agents) and agrees that so long as any Obligations remain outstanding, the Guarantor will not, unless the Counterparty shall otherwise consent in writing: